FionaBrightgrass/Aura-Share/readme.md

 ![image](https://i.imgur.com/Up1jqTJ.png)

   <br>
-<strong>This mod is presently compatible with: Pathfinder 1e</strong>  <br>
+<strong>This mod is presently compatible with Pathfinder 1e</strong>  <br>

-Pathfinder Aura Share: Automates the sharing of buffs between tokens.
+Aura Share: Automates the sharing of buffs between tokens.
 This makes handling auras easier.
 The conditions for automating the auras are listed in the notes below.
 (It's pretty simple)  <br>
   <br>
 If you enjoy this mod feel free to tip! <br>
 https://ko-fi.com/cactuarcrunch  <br>